Bringing institutions and citizens closer together

 You can apply at the Belgrade Tourist Organization.

 For additional information please call: +381 (0)11-2635-622

 The National Assembly is the highest representative body and the carrier of constitutional and legislative power in the Republic of Serbia.
 The National Assembly is the most important state institution because it adopts and changes the Constitution – the highest and most important legal act of the state.
 In addition, the National Assembly passes laws, decides on changes to the borders of the Republic of Serbia, announces referenda at the level of the Republic, ratifies international treaties, adopts the Budget and the defense strategy, and decides on war and peace as well as other issues in accordance with the Constitution.

 Competences of the National Assembly are defined in the Constitution and the National Assembly Rules of Procedure.
 The Law on National Assembly was passed in accordance with the Constitution.

 The publication is the result of cooperation between the National Assembly of the Republic of Serbia and the OSCE Mission to Serbia, published in Belgrade, 2009.Download publication here (PDF, 1.7MB)

-12.00 - sitting of the Committee on Administrative, Budgetary, Mandate and Immunity Issues (National Assembly House, 13 Nikola Pasic Square, hall 3)
+11.05 - signing of the visitors’ book (National Assembly House, 13 Nikola Pasic Square, Central Hall)

-14.00 - sitting of the Foreign Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 4)
+11.30 - the members of the Foreign Affairs Committee meet with the Ugandan Parliament Speaker (National Assembly House, 13 Nikola Pasic Square, hall 1)